Sound Samples: |

 Standard Hexaphonic Single Coil |

-Hex Single Coil Sample 1
+Standard Hex Single Coil Sample 1

-This is a standard hex single installed in bridge position of an
+This is a standard hex single installed in bridge

-Epi SG special.
-When I plug this guitar into my '57 Champ and crank
+position of an Epi SG special.
+When I plug this guitar

-it to 12, it's silent until I play a note.
-There is absolutely no
+play a note.
+There is absolutely no noise reduction or

-to get the right playback level.
+get the right playback level.

-Recording direct leaves the tone a little thin and sterile-- there's
+Recording direct leaves the tone a little thin and

-no amp warmth, and no room sound, so I'm going to re-amp the tracks
+sterile-- there's no amp warmth, and no room sound, so I'm

-and post that version too, so you can hear how it sounds through
+you can hear how it sounds through an amp.

-*"recording direct" means plugging straight into the
+*"recording direct" means plugging straight into the mic

-with a microphone.
-I did this to avoid the bleed from one amp +
+recording with a microphone.
+I did this to avoid the bleed

-mic to the other, so you can hear the channel separation. |
+from one amp + mic to the other, so you can hear the

 |